 Whether your dog was bred to fetch downed birds along lakes, hunt down rabbits following trails or guard royal palaces, one thing is for sure: your dog craves having a job to do.

 After all, it's not like dogs can do crossword puzzles or a game of Sudoku when they are bored, nor can they engage in useless thumb-twiddling to just let time pass.

-Instead, he must find some activity to engage in and when barking and pacing gets boring, they'll likely try to find a way to dig their way out of the yard or jump over the fence.
+Instead, dogs must find some activity to engage in and when barking and pacing gets old and boring, they'll likely try to find a way to dig their way out of the yard or jump over the fence.